robertobatts/aws-certification-notes/notes/13-cloud-front-and-global-accelerator.md

 - **S3 bucket**
 	- For distributing files and caching them at the edge
 	- Enanched security with CloudFront Origin Access Identity (OAI)
-	- CloudFront can also be used as an ingrass to upload files to S3
+	- CloudFront can also be used as an ingress to upload files to S3
 - **Custom Origin (HTTP)**
 	- Application Load Balancer
 	- EC2 instance